William2716057/ScreenCaptureContinuous/README.md

 ### Warnings
 -This script overwrites screenshot.png every cycle.
 To save unique screenshots, you can modify the script to include timestamps.

-The script runs indefinitely unless manually stopped.
+-The script runs indefinitely unless manually stopped.

-On macOS or Linux, you might need to give screen recording permissions.
+-On macOS or Linux, you might need to give screen recording permissions.